 There are two main social media networks that recruiters and hiring managers will check before interviewing or hiring you: Facebook and LinkedIn.
 For employment purposes, we highly recommend using both but it's important to be wary of what you post on these platforms and how you portray yourself, a 2018 survey by Career Builder found that 70% of employers screen candidates through their social media presence and 57% found online content that made them reject a candidate!

-It's time to clean up your Social Media profiles and start making the most out of Social Media in your job search:
+It's time to clean up your Social Media profiles and start making the most out of your online presence in your job search:

 Add a minimum of 10 skills to your profile, think of keywords related to your industry, for example - Marketing, SEO, Google Analytics, Content Writing, Social Media Promotion etc. It´s always nice to endorse your connections for their skills to give their profile a boost too - hopefully, they will endorse you back!

-Find your dream companies on Linkedin, follow them, try to engage with what they post and keep yourself up-to-date with their company updates and news.
+Use LinkedIn to search for your dream companies, follow them, try to engage with what they post, and keep yourself up-to-date with their company updates and news.
 Never miss an opportunity to engage with them!

 LinkedIn is a great place to search for jobs.
-The job board feature is extremely easy to use, you can filter by location, sector, job type and more.
-Nowadays, most companies have a Linkedin presence and advertise their positions on there, so it's worth having a browse.
+The job board feature is extremely easy to use; you can filter by location, sector, job type, and more.
+Nowadays, most companies have a Linkedin presence and advertise their positions there, so it's worth having a browse.

 Make sure you keep your profile up-to-date and take full advantage of each of the above features.
 There are also some LinkedIn Alternatives that offer great professional exposure online and can help to give you that extra boost in your job search!

 In the previous years, Facebook wasn't branded much of a 'professional social network' and recruiters only really used this platform to 'spy' on candidates, checking to see if they were the right 'cultural fit' for their company and to verify their overall professionalism.